 Go on a solo adventure

-Although taking a solo trip might not seem like everyone’s first choice when looking for new ways to meet people, travelling by yourself can be the best way to form new connections while exploring new places.
+Although taking a solo trip might not seem like everyone’s first choice when looking for new ways to meet people, travelling by yourself can be a brilliant way to form new connections while exploring new places.

-When travelling with friends and family, it can be easy to stick to the group we came with – whereas being by ourselves can encourage us to branch out and talk to people we perhaps otherwise wouldn’t.
+When travelling with friends and family, it can be easy to stick to the group we came with – whereas solo travel encourages us to branch out and talk to people we perhaps otherwise wouldn’t.

-Despite these benefits, the prospect of travelling solo can be daunting.
-So if you like the idea of meeting new people while travelling, but don’t want to go completely alone, why not consider going on a group holiday for solo travellers, like those offered by Just You?
+However, the prospect of travelling on your own can be daunting.
+So if you like the idea of meeting new people while travelling, but don’t want to go completely alone, why not consider going on a group holiday for solo travellers, like those offered by Just You or Solos Holidays?

 Join a dance group